pasqal-io/qadence-protocols/docs/measurements/index.md

 ## Classical shadows

 A much less resource demanding protocol based on _classical shadows_ has been proposed[^1].
-It combines ideas from shadow tomography[^2] and randomized measurement protocols capable of learning a classical shadow of an unknown quantum state $\rho$.
-It relies on deliberately discarding the full classical characterization of the quantum state, and instead focuses on accurately predicting a restricted set of properties that provide efficient protocols for the study of the system.
+It combines ideas from shadow tomography[^2] and randomized measurement protocols [ref.?] capable of learning a classical shadow of an unknown quantum state $\rho$.
+It relies on deliberately discarding the full classical characterization of the quantum state, and instead focuses on accurately predicting a restricted set of properties that provide efficient resources for the study of the system.

 A random measurement consists of applying random unitary rotations before a fixed measurement on each copy of a state.
 Appropriately averaging over these measurements produces an efficient estimator for the expectation value of an observable.
 This protocol therefore creates a robust classical representation of the quantum state or classical shadow.
 The captured measurement information is then reuseable for multiple purposes, _i.e._ any observable expected value and available for noise mitigation postprocessing.